List of monsters in Marvel Comics: Monstro the Octopus

 Monstro the Octopus is a gigantic octopus that first appeared in Tales of Suspense #8 and was created by Stan Lee and Jack Kirby.

-Not much is known about Monstro the Octopus other than the fact that it was suspected of being an octopus that was mutated through atomic weaponry.
-Following Monstro the Octopus' attack on a Soviet coastal town, Professor Mark Faraday was called in by the Soviet Diplomats to investigate Monstro the Octopus.
-Upon guessing the theory of its origins, Professor Mark Faraday was able to get it shrunken back down to its normal height in 24 hours.
+Not much is known about Monstro other than the fact that it was suspected of being an octopus that was mutated through atomic weaponry.
+Following Monstro's attack on a Soviet coastal town, Professor Mark Faraday was called in by the Soviet Diplomats to investigate Monstro.
+Upon guessing the theory of its origins, Faraday was able to get it shrunken back down to its normal height in 24 hours.

 Monstrom

-Monstrom is a giant one-eyed alien that first appeared in Tales to Astonish #11 and was created by Jack Kirby and Dick Ayers.

-Monstrom is a 20-ft, one-eyed alien whose spaceship crashed in the bayou 1,000 years ago.
+Monstrom is a giant one-eyed alien whose spaceship crashed in the bayou 1,000 years ago.
 Unable to fix the spaceship himself, Monstrom placed himself in suspended animation.
 1,000 years later, some humans exploring the bayou where a boy unknowingly awoken Monstrom who tried to speak to them.
 As Monstrom can only speak in monster sounds, the humans were unable to understand him.
 One person tried to shoot it with a rifle to no avail.
 When Monstrom later followed the people back to town, the townspeople discovered its fear of fire and drove him back to the bayou.
 Deeming the humans too barbaric to help him, Monstrom retreated back to his spaceship where he re-entered suspended animation until the day the humans would be advanced to help him.